-- g. to reasonable accommodations for a documented disability during the process; - h. to know, in advance, the names of all persons known to be involved; - i. not to have irrelevant sexual history discussed; - j. to be present at meetings and review documents; - k. to speak and present information on one's own behalf; - 1. to submit questions for the Investigator and/or the Administrative Review Committee to ask witnesses and/or the Complainant; - m. to know the status of the case at any point during the investigation and resolution process; - n. to be informed of the outcome of the process in a timely manner; - o. to an appeal from the outcome of the process; - p. to be free from any behavior that may be construed by the University to be intimidating, harassing or retaliatory; and - q. to have the matter handled in accordance with University Policy - 4.
+- intimidating, harassing or retaliatory; and - r. to have the matter handled in accordance with University policy and procedure, and to be provided with applicable policies and procedures. - 4.
 Upon completion of the investigation, the Conduct Officer will attempt to meet with the Respondent to review the findings of the investigation, including a report containing the factual findings based on a preponderance of evidence standard, a determination of responsibility, and relevant communications and meeting notes.
 If there is a finding of "responsible," the Conduct Officer will also review the recommended sanctions.
 The student will then have five (5) business days to respond to the findings and recommended sanctions contained in the Findings Report.
 The student will also be encouraged to submit a Community Impact Statement.
-The Conduct Officer will also notify Complainant and review findings of the investigation.
-Complainant will have five (5) business days to respond, including submission of a Community Impact Statement.
+The Conduct Officer will also review the findings of the investigation with the Complainant.
+The Complainant will have five (5) business days to respond, including submission of a Community Impact Statement.
 A Student Organization Representative may submit one statement on behalf of the Student Organization. - 5.
-Upon the conclusion of five (5) business days, the Conduct Officer will submit to the Office of the Dean of Students, or designee, the findings report as well as the response from Respondent and Complainant. - 6.
+Upon the conclusion of five (5) business days, the Conduct Officer will submit to the Office of the Dean of Students, or designee, the findings report as well as the response from the Respondent and Complainant. - 6.
 Within ten (10) business days, an Administrative Review Committee, comprised of one or two Administrative Review Officers will be assigned to review the report and the parties' written responses to its findings, minus the recommendation regarding any disciplinary action and issue a formal decision regarding findings of responsibility.
-In cases where the sanction may include suspension or expulsion, including cases involving allegations of sexual harassment, sexual violence, dating violence, domestic violence, and stalking, the Administrative Review Committee will hold a hearing at which it may ask questions of either or both parties, and any witnesses.
-In addition, questions may be presented to the Administrative Review Committee by the complainant and respondent for the Administrative Review Committee to ask witnesses, complainant, or respondent.
-Whether or not the questions presented by the complainant or respondent are asked by the

-Administrative Review Committee shall be at the discretion of the Administrative Review Committee.
+In cases where the sanction may include suspension or expulsion, including cases involving allegations of sexual or gender-based harassment, sexual violence, dating violence, domestic violence, and stalking, the Administrative Review Committee will hold a hearing at which it may ask questions of either or both parties, and any witnesses.
+In addition, questions may be presented to the Administrative Review Committee by the Complainant and Respondent for the Administrative Review Committee to ask witnesses, Complainant, or Respondent.
+Whether or not the questions presented by the Complainant or Respondent are asked by the Administrative Review Committee shall be at the discretion of the Administrative Review Committee.
 The Administrative Review Committee may adopt the Conduct Officer's report, consult with the Conduct Officer, request that further investigation be done by the same or another Conduct Officer (including questioning of the parties), or request that the investigation be conducted again by another Conduct Officer.
-The Administrative Review Committee may not, however, conduct its own investigation.

-- 7. If there is a finding that the Respondent has violated The Code, the Administrative Review Officers will review the Respondent's academic transcript and conduct history, if one exists, the recommendations regarding any disciplinary action, and any submitted personal and/or community impact statements. - 8.
+The Administrative Review Committee may not, however, conduct its own investigation. - 7.
+If there is a finding that the Respondent has violated the Code, the Administrative Review Committee will review the Respondent's academic transcript and conduct history, the recommendations regarding any disciplinary action, and any submitted personal and/or community impact statements. - 8.
 Once the Administrative Review Committee has completed its review on findings and sanctions, the Conduct Officer shall send the final report to the Office of the Dean of Students, or designee within three (3) business days.
 The Respondent will be notified in an emailed letter of the findings and imposed sanctions within three (3) business days.
 The Complainant will be notified in writing of any sanction that has a direct impact on him/her if permitted or required by law within three (3) business days.
 Upon written request, a copy of this report shall be made available to the Respondent, alleged victim, and Complainant if permitted or required by law.
-The Respondent, the alleged victim, and the Complainant will be simultaneously notified of the factual finding(s) in writing if permitted or required by law.
+In addition to disciplinary sanctions the Respondent, the alleged victim, and the Complainant will be simultaneously notified of the factual finding(s) in writing if permitted or required by law.